Lucklyric/vaultify/README.md

 vaultify init
 ```

-This creates a `vault.md` file in the current directory.
+This creates a `vault.toml` file in the current directory.

 ### Add a secret